Shopify DSGVO - Das sollten Sie beim Erstellen der Datenschutzerklärung für Ihren Shopify Shop beachten

 The GDPR helps all persons or organizations that collect personal data from customers or employees.

-When do I have to delete data according to the GDPR?
+When do I have to delete data according to the General Data Protection Regulation?

-Personal data must be deleted when data subjects revoke their declaration of consent or the purpose of the data processing has been fulfilled.
+According to the General Data Protection Regulation, personal data must be deleted if the data subject's declaration of consent is revoked or the purpose of the data processing has been fulfilled.